telerik/ajax-docs/controls/window/how-to/executing-script-on-a-reload.md

 ---
 title: Executing Script on a Reload
-page_title: Executing Script on a Reload | UI for ASP.NET AJAX Documentation
+page_title: Executing Script on a Reload | RadWindow for ASP.NET AJAX Documentation
 description: Executing Script on a Reload
 slug: window/how-to/executing-script-on-a-reload
 tags: executing,script,on,a,reload